Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: Abstract

-Over arbitrary fields, the points of $G_A(v)$ correspond to symplectic involutions contained in $\ker \nu$, and their fixed-point loci contain K3 surfaces whose cycle classes span a large portion of the middle cohomology.
-While the group structure of $\ker \nu$ was previously known, the explicit description is required to study the Galois action on the fixed-point loci.

-It was previously shown that the fixed-point locus of such a symplectic involution is a K3 surface along with 36 isolated points.
-We examine the fixed-point locus on fourfolds $K_A(0,l,s)$ over $\C$ where $A$ is $(1,3)$-polarized, finding the K3 surface elliptically fibered under a Lagrangian fibration of $K_A(0,l,s)$.
+When $K_A(v)$ is a fourfold over a field of characteristic~0, the fixed-point loci of the involutions contain K3 surfaces whose cycle classes span a large portion of the middle cohomology.
+We examine the fixed loci in fourfolds $K_A(0,l,s)$ over $\C$ where $l$ is a $(1,3)$-polarization, finding the K3 surface to be elliptically fibered under a Lagrangian fibration of $K_A(0,l,s)$.